ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ## Body Building

-I include this section because at the time of writing body building and _looksmaxxing_ has became really popular on social media.
+I include this section because at the time of writing body building and _looksmaxxing_ has become really popular on social media.
 My goal is to dispel some of the misconceptions.

 ### Do Not EVER Take PEDs/Steroids